ballerina-platform/module-ballerinax-mysql/ballerina/Module.md

 ### Prerequisite
 It is required to import the MySQL driver dependency in order to connect to a MySQL database.
-The `ballerinax/mysql.driver` package bundles the latest MySQL driver so that mysql connector can be used in ballerina projects easily.
+The `ballerinax/mysql.driver` package bundles the latest MySQL driver so that the mysql connector can be used in Ballerina projects easily.

 ```ballerina
 import ballerinax/mysql.driver as _;